pbrink231/plex_top_playlists/README.md

 # plex_top_playlists
 A python script to get top weekly or top popular lists and put them in plex as playlists.
+It will make a playlist for each user on your server.
 This is my first time ever creating a python script.
 Also the first time really adding something useful to GitHub

 Use at your own risk.
 I have it running nightly